HungryHowies/Zitadel-with-Opensearch-SSO/README.md

 ```
 vi /etc/opensearch/opensearch-security/config.yml
 ```
 Copy and paste this blank configuration under the *authc* section.
-In the documentation I placed it under basic_internal_auth_domain:.
+In this documentation I placed it under basic_internal_auth_domain:.

 When completed it should look like this, ensure all indents are correct and I have shown http_enabled: is set to true.